seqfu/bam-readcount/BUILD.md

     make

 This will build all the vendored libraries as well as `bam-readcount`.
-The final binary will be
+The final binary, which can be moved anywhere, is

     bin/bam-readcount